Conveyancing "don’t come cheap"

 Conveyancers don’t arrange a house survey

 Contrary to popular belief conveyancing solicitors do not arrange a home survey.
-In a reallymoving.com study conducted of 900 people last year 54% of respondents in fact believed the solicitor would arrange a house survey.
+In a reallymoving study conducted of 900 people a few years ago, 54% of respondents in fact believed the solicitor would arrange a house survey.
 Similarly, a fifth of respondents thought that an estate agent could carry out the conveyancing of their house move.
 The confusion appears to lie between the concept of surveys and searches, with conveyancing solicitors employed to carry out the latter.

 You don’t have to use a local conveyancer